-Statistical leverage scores have been used successfully to obtain low rank matrix approximations of large matrices, for large scale data analysis operations [13,22,23].
+Statistical leverage scores have been used successfully to obtain low rank matrix approximations of large matrices, for large scale data analysis operations [12, 20].
 By selecting a subset of the rows with the largest statistical leverage values, we can represent the distribution of the entire data with just this subset.
-The following lemma adapted from [12] shows that the approximation error between the true kernel matrix for the N points $\{\mathbf{x}1, \mathbf{x}2, \ldots, \mathbf{x}N\}$ and the low-rank kernel matrix constructed using the importance sampling scheme is minimized, when the number of samples is $m = \Omega$ (C log C):
+In [11] [Lemma 2], it was shown that a good low rank approximation of the true kernel matrix can be obtained by sampling $m = \Omega(C \log C)$ data points.
 By adopting importance sampling in our algorithm, we obtain a good approximation of the true kernel by sampling just a fraction of the data set.
 Figures 1(a)-(c) illustrate the advantage of importance sampling over uniform sampling on a two-dimensional data set containing 1,000 points from 10 clusters (100 data points from each cluster).
 Each true cluster is a concentric circle with varying radius, as shown in Figure 1(a).
 Figure 1(a) also shows 50 points sampled using importance sampling.
 We observe that all the 10 clusters are adequately represented by the 50 sampled points.
 Figure 1(b) shows 50 points uniformly sampled from the data.
 These points do not represent all the clusters, as the probability of uniformly sampling data points from all the clusters is low.
 We require at least 100 uniformly sampled points to represent all 10 clusters, as shown in Figure 1(c).

 Kernel Sparsity.
 Our algorithm uses the p-nearest neighbors (p > C) of each point to construct a sparse kernel matrix.
 The intuition behind this is the fact that, each data point is surrounded by points belonging to the same cluster in the high dimensional feature space, provided the kernel function is appropriately selected.
 Figure 1 illustrates this concept on the two-dimensional concentric circles data set.
 The RBF kernel matrix corresponding to this data is shown in Figure 1(d).
 Nearby data points in terms of the kernel similarity tend to have the same cluster label.
-This idea has been previously applied in several supervised local learning approaches [24].
-The local learning-based clustering algorithm [25] and the local spectral clustering algorithm [6] also use the nearest neighbor graphs to obtain the cluster labels for the data.
+This idea has been previously applied in several local learning approaches.
+The local learning based clustering algorithm [21] and the local spectral clustering algorithm [6] use the nearest neighbor graphs to obtain the cluster labels for the data.
 However, these methods require the computation of the full $N \times N$ similarity matrices, rendering them non-scalable.

 Finding the nearest neighbors of a data point from amongst r points would require the computation of O(r) similarities.
-The randomized kd-trees [15,26] technique for approximate nearest neighbor computation involves constructing multiple kd-trees and searching them in parallel.
-While a classical kdtree is built by splitting the data along the dimensions with the highest variance [27], each randomized kd-tree splits the data along a dimension chosen randomly from the top N_d dimensions with the highest variance.
+The randomized kd-trees [14] technique for approximate nearest neighbor computation involves constructing multiple kd-trees and searching them in parallel.
+While a classical kd-tree is built by splitting the data along the dimensions with the highest variance [22], each randomized kd-tree splits the data along a dimension chosen randomly from the top N_d dimensions with the highest variance.
 A priority queue with information about the distance of each branch to the decision boundary is used to index into the multiple trees.
 It takes $O(r \log r)$ time to build the trees, and $O(\log r)$ time for each query.
 Therefore, the time taken for nearest neighbor computation is significantly reduced, especially when a large number of queries need to be performed on the same data set.
-We employ randomized kd-trees to (i) find the nearest neighbors and build the sparse kernel matrix, and (ii) to find the closest center for each data point during clustering.
+We employ randomized \hat{kd} -trees to (i) find the nearest neighbors and build the sparse kernel matrix, and (ii) to find the closest center for each data point during clustering.

-The proposed algorithm offers the following advantages over the existing techniques to reduce the running time of kernel-based clustering [2, 3, 11, 25]:
+The proposed algorithm offers the following advantages over the existing techniques to reduce the running time of kernel-based clustering [2, 3, 21]: